Roy DeCarava

-Roy Rudolph DeCarava (December 9, 1919 - October 27, 2009) was an American artist.
-DeCarava received early critical acclaim for his photography, initially engaging and imaging the lives of African Americans and jazz musicians in the communities where he lived and worked.
+Roy Rudolph DeCarava (December 9, 1919 - October 27, 2009) was an American photographer.
+DeCarava received early critical acclaim for his fine-art photography, initially engaging and imaging the lives of African Americans and jazz musicians in the communities where he lived and worked.
 Over a career that spanned nearly six decades, DeCarava came to be known as a founder in the field of black and white fine art photography, advocating for an approach to the medium based on the core value of an individual, subjective creative sensibility, which was separate and distinct from the "social documentary" style of many predecessors.

 Early life and education

-Roy DeCarava was born in Harlem, New York on December 9, 1919.
+Roy DeCarava was born in Harlem, Manhattan, New York City on December 9, 1919.
 DeCarava came of age during the Harlem Renaissance, when artistic activity and achievement among African Americans flourished across the literary, musical, dramatic, and visual arts.
 After graduating from Textile High School in New York City in 1938, DeCarava independently began working as a visual artist.
 He continued his formal education at Cooper Union (1938–1940), where he studied painting, architecture, and sculpture.
 DeCarava expanded upon this early training at the Harlem Art Center (1940–1942) as well as the George Washington Carver Art School, where in addition to painting he began to experiment with printmaking.
 DeCarava first began to use photography as a means to record and as reference for his paintings, but was so enthralled by the medium that he began devoting all of his time to it and championed black and white silver gelatin photography as an art form of its own.
 He used his camera to produce striking studies of everyday black life in Harlem, capturing the varied textures of the neighborhood and the creative efflorescence of the Harlem Renaissance.
 Resisting explicit politicization, DeCarava used photography to counter what he described as “black people...not being portrayed in a serious and artistic way.”

 DeCavara was drafted in the Army in 1942, where he would first be sent to Virginia, and then stationed in Fort Claiborne, Louisiana, in the Jim Crow South.
 There, DeCarava experienced racism so intense that he broke down.
 In Peter Galassi's biographical essay for the MoMA show, the artist recalled: "The only place that wasn’t segregated in the army was the psychiatric ward of the hospital.
 I was there for about a month.
 I was in the army for about six or seven months altogether, but I had nightmares about it for twenty years."
 DeCarava was married for forty years to art historian Sherry Turner DeCarava.
 The two collaborated on exhibitions and publications while DeCarava was alive and she continued to promote his work upon his death.
 According to his obituary, the two met when Turner DeCarava interviewed him for a public program at the Brooklyn Museum.